 Medical Malpractice Defined

-There are certain elements that must be present for a birth injury, such as a brachial plexus injury, to be classified as medical malpractice.
+Certain elements must be present for a birth injury, such as a brachial plexus injury, to be classified as medical malpractice.
 The primary component is that the medical professional or facility must have deviated from a standard practice that other reasonable medical professionals or facilities would have employed in a similar situation.
 In other words, if your attending physician did – or failed to do – something that other reasonable doctors would have done under the circumstances, it may qualify as medical malpractice.

 Brachial Plexus Injuries Associated with the Birth Process